 All DOI Employees must have the following documents prior to departure:

-Foreign Travel Certification: The Department's Foreign Travel Certification Form (DI-1175)is required for each international trip, except for Canada and trips that do not involve an overnight stay.
+The Department's Foreign Travel Certification Form (DI-1175) is required for each international trip, except for Canada and trips that do not involve an overnight stay.
 (Note: this requirement includes the freely associated States of the Republic of Palau, the Republic of the Marshall Islands and the Federated States of Micronesia, but not U.S. territories.)
 Each Assistant Secretary determines who signs the DI-1175 for their offices and Bureaus.
 For trips to Canada and trips that do not involve an overnight stay, a DI-1175 may still be required for internal bureau control purposes; communicate with bureau international offices if the need arises.
-All travel that does not require an approved/signed DI-1175 an approved Travel Authorizationshould be provided to the Passport Office in order for the traveler to be provided their official passport.
+For all travel that does not require an approved/signed DI-1175 an approved Travel Authorization should be provided to the Passport Office in order for the traveler to be provided their official passport.

-The DI-1175 also must be approved by the Department via the Office of International Affairs.
+The DI-1175 also must be approved by the Department via DOI's Office of International Affairs (INT).
 USGS travelers should contact their bureau's International Programs Office for guidance on submitting the DI-1175 to the Department.
-Non-USGS travelers must request OIA approval through the OIA SharePoint site.
+Non-USGS travelers must request INT approval through the INT SharePoint site.

-Official U.S. Government Passport: Employees traveling internationally on government business are required to travel on official passports (and visas as required).
-DOI employees (except for USGS and BOR) whose positions require international travel must apply for and obtain their official government passports through the Passport and Visa Division of the Department's Office of International Affairs (OIA).
-Bureau employees should provide the information requested on the Official Passport and Visa Request Form and securely fax or mail it along with a draft DI-1175 form, travel authorization, or similar information, to the OIA Passport and Visa Division (see below), as soon as theyknow they will need to travel internationally, and in all cases at least eight weeks prior to the departure date.
-Within two business days, the OIA Passport and Visa Division will provide the traveler with the necessary guidance and instructions to apply for an official passport and/or visa, based on the traveler’s employment status and destination(s), among other factors.
-Please note that travelers seeking to obtain official passports will need to submit a current SF 50 and two passport photos with their application, and those who need visas may need an additional two to four passport photos for each visa application.
-Please note that it may take six to eight weeks to obtain an official passport and up to two weeks for each visa once all completed applications are submitted by the traveler to the Passports and Visas Division.
-Any completed applications submitted less than six weeks before departure for an official passport and/or less than two weeks for each visa will need to be accompanied by a justification memo provided to the Director of the Office of International Affairs, explaining the urgency of the pending travel.
+Employees traveling internationally on government business are required to travel on official passports (and visas as required).
+DOI employees (except for USGS and BOR) whose positions require international travel must apply for and obtain their official government passports through the Passport and Visa Division of the Department's Office of International Affairs (INT).
+Bureau employees should provide the information requested on the Official Passport, Visa and Notification for all Travel Request Form along with a draft DI-1175 form, travel authorization, or similar information, to the INT Passport and Visa Division (see below), as soon as they know they will need to travel internationally, and in all cases at least 45 days prior to the departure date.
+Within two business days, the INT Passport and Visa Division will provide the traveler with the necessary guidance and instructions to apply for an official passport and/or visa, based on the traveler’s employment status and destination(s), among other factors.
+Please note that travelers seeking to obtain official passports will need to submit a current SF-50 and two passport photos with their application, and those who need visas may need an additional two to four passport photos for each visa application.
+Additionally, it may take six to eight weeks to obtain an official passport and up to three weeks for each visa once all completed applications are submitted by the traveler to the INT Passports and Visas Division.
+Any completed applications submitted less than 45 days before departure for an official passport and/or less than three weeks for each visa will need to be accompanied by a justification memo provided to the Director of the Office of International Affairs (INT), explaining the urgency of the pending travel.
 Even with this memo, please be advised that it might not be possible to process the official passport and/or visa for the traveler in the timeframe they seek.

 Please note that bureau employees must work with their bureau's International Office Travel Contacts to process all of the documents listed above according to their bureau's policy.
-Office of the Secretary and PMB Employees should contact the DOI Office of International Affairs.
+Office of the Secretary and PMB Employees should contact the DOI Office of International Affairs (INT).

 DOI employees traveling for the International Technical Assistance Program: The ITAP travel process of DOI employees is detailed here, and forms and instructions for ITAP travel can be found on DOI-ITAP's travel page.